Today’s contemporary scene in Singapore

 T.H.E.
 Dance company

-This contemporary dance company, headed by young choreographer Kuik Swee Boon, performs O Sounds, both choreography and multimedia.
+This contemporary dance company, headed by young choreographer Kuik Swee Boon, performs O Sounds, a hybrid production between choreography and multimedia.
 Their sound universe takes us from the urban turmoil into the serenity of Taoist funerary chants.

 The Finger Players, a hand and puppet theatre company, blends simple puppets from yesteryear with surprising special effects.